Post: 11 Ways Predictive Analytics Transforms Your Talent Pipeline in 2026

 • Informs whether gaps should be filled through hiring, upskilling, or contingent labor

-Verdict: Deloitte’s Global Human Capital Trends research identifies workforce planning as a top-three strategic HR priority for consecutive years.
-Demand forecasting is the operationalization of that priority.
-It converts workforce planning from an annual spreadsheet exercise into a living, data-driven capability.
+Deloitte’s Global Human Capital Trends research identifies workforce planning as a top-three strategic HR priority for consecutive years.
+Demand forecasting converts workforce planning from an annual spreadsheet exercise into a living, data-driven capability.
+Pair this with a 90-day HR triage plan your CEO will sign.

 4. Candidate Success Prediction